mjhea0/thinkful-angular/readme.md

 <html ng-app>
 ```

 This simply binds an unnamed Angular app to the DOM.
 Angular allows us to have multiple apps within the same HTML page, so this simple directive, [`ng-app`](http://docs.angularjs.org/api/ng/directive/ngApp), defines where each app begins and ends (scope), literally telling Angular where the app is active.
-In this case, since we are placing the app on the `<html>` tag, we are essentially saying, "We have one Angular app that spans the entire page".
+In this case, since we are placing the app on the `<html>` tag as an HTML attribute, we are essentially saying, "We have one Angular app that spans the entire page".

 Just remember that you can place this directive anywhere on your page, and your app will run within that defined scope, such as a `<div>`, for example.